 London is the best city in the world, there – I said it!
-The English capital has an array of fantastic sights, free museums, royal palaces, historic churches and fun tourist attractions that was surely make your visit a successful one.
+The English capital has an array of fantastic sights, free museums, royal palaces, historic churches and fun tourist attractions that will surely make your visit a successful one.
 And I should know: I used to live there!
 London is one of the most visited city in the world, so wait times can be brutal.
 Don’t waste time by joining the tourists in the queue at these busy tourist attractions.
 In this article I’ve included my best tips on how to avoid waiting in line, the best times to visit and how to save money on the most popular London tourist attractions.
 Enjoy your trip!

 1. The London Eye